ravenawk/new_pb/docs/about.md

 Hey there!

-I'm Pat - father, geek, and perpetual tinkerer working in tech.
+I'm Pat - Husband, Father, and perpetual tinkerer working in tech.
 This site is where I document what I learn, share solutions to problems I've encountered, and occasionally save future-me from having to figure something out twice.
 Most of my experiments happen in my homelab, where I break things, fix them, and sometimes even improve them.

 ## What I Do